LeivoSepp/Smart-heating-management-with-Shelly/README.md

-# Household heating management based on weather forecast and electricity market price with Shelly
+# Smart heating management with Shelly

 ## What does this script doing?
 This script is calculating required heating time based on weather forecast, and turn on your heating system for cheapest hours in a day based on [electricity market price](https://dashboard.elering.ee/et/nps/price).